-FRIDAY: Strength B SATURDAY: Swim
+FRIDAY: Strength B SATURDAY: Hike SUNDAY: Metabolic

-SUNDAY: Bonus glute workout

 IF YOU NEED TO SKIP A DAY

 - You can do one extra session next week - Sometimes you can do the session with less intensity, and perform a few less sets on days you are more tired or stressed.
 Still try to do the minimal required dose to - We want you to try to make calls through listening to your body and using your best judgement.
 However, usually the session you least enjoy, is the session which is the most beneficial.
 So try to prioritise your